Jwely/solar/README.md

 Tiny, pure python solar module for handling the variety of calculations that are commonly required to make sense of the complex relationship between a point on the earths surface and the sun

-**There are several other libraries that do the same things and more** One of them, [pysolar](https://pysolar.readthedocs.io/en/latest/), does a good job comparing itself to other modules.
+**There are several other libraries that do the same things and more.**
+One of them, [pysolar](https://pysolar.readthedocs.io/en/latest/), does a good job comparing itself to other modules.
 This module is most like pysolar, and that module offers more long term support and more rigorous testing.